 Born in Wynberg, South Africa, Ashley Johnson joined Wasps in the summer of 2012 from Super Rugby side the Free State Cheetahs, whom he had represented since 2006.

-Ashley has had a huge impact since arriving from the Cheetahs.
+Ashley has made a huge impact since arriving from the Cheetahs and has now made close to 150 appearances for Wasps.

 During the 2012/13 season, he made 25 appearances and scored three tries.
 His form was recognised as he was awarded Man of the Match three times against Worcester, Bath and Gloucester.